apache/nuttx-apps/examples/README.txt

   See also CONFIG_NETUTILS_DHCPD_* settings described elsewhere and used in netutils/dhcpd/dhcpd.c.
 These settings are required to described the behavior of the daemon.

-  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
-  like:

-  CONFIGURED_APPS += uiplib

 examples/discover
 ^^^^^^^^^^^^^^^^^